waffoo/gokyoto/README.md

-# gokyoto
+# GoKyoTo
-tools for competitive programming
+Tools for competitive programming, written in Golang.

+"GoKyoTo" is an abbreviation of "Go Kyopro Tools".